nhcarrigan/general-documentation/docs/community/melody.md

 These commands are under `/naomi`.

+There is also a `/tarot` command, which allows you to get a daily tarot card reading, and a `/yokai` command, which allows you to get information about a random yokai.

 ### Plural Systems

 Melody allows you to proxy your messages much like PluralKit or Tupperbox.
 You can set up identities for your alters, configure a prefix, and choose an avatar.
 You can also set up auto-proxying.

 These commands are under `/plural`.

+### Streams

+Naomi streams on [Twitch](https://twitch.tv/naomilgbt), and Melody has a couple of commands to support this.
+The `/game` command allows you to fetch a random game from Naomi's library, and the `/queue` command allows you to see Naomi's planned list of games to play on stream.

 ### Ticket System